Chart Color Schemes

 Bundaberg East - Kalkie has a typical household mix, with a higher-than-average median household size

-Family households constitute 70.9% of all households, consisting of 26.2% couples with children, 29.8% couples without children, and 13.9% single parent families.
-Non-family households make up the remaining 29.1%, with lone person households at 26.4% and group households comprising 2.6%.
-The median household size is 2.5 people, which is larger than the Rest of Qld average of 2.4.
+Family households account for 70.9% of all households, including 26.2% couples with children, 29.8% couples without children, and 13.9% single parent families.
+Non-family households constitute the remaining 29.1%, with lone person households at 26.4% and group households making up 2.6% of the total.
+The median household size is 2.5 people, larger than the Rest of Qld average of 2.4.

 Frequently Asked Questions - Households